dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 When writing tests, we often need to check that values meet certain conditions. [`expect()`](https://jestjs.io/docs/expect) is another one of Jest's global functions that gives us access to a number of "matchers" that let us validate different things.
 The matcher we're using here is [`.toEqual()`](https://jestjs.io/docs/expect#toequalvalue) which will compare recursively all properties of object instances (also known as "deep" equality).

 You might be thinking here why we didn't use `faker` to generate the arguments for us randomly.
 That's because we would need to create a function in the test file to generate the expected result depending on the arguments, we'll probably end up copying the code from the main file and that will make the test file complicated and difficult to understand.
 Hence, it would be better to hardcode the arguments along with the expected result array.
-If you want to have more confidence in the test cases, you can add more arguments to test.
+If you want to have more confidence in the test cases, you can add more arguments to the test.

 Now save your changes and let's verify if this test case will pass or not.
 In your terminal, run the script command available in `package.json` to run the tests: